Erez Marom Photography

 - Photo guidance and critique by an award-winning nature photographer, experienced in shooting solar eclipses.

-Below is a rougth itinerary.
+Below is a rough itinerary.
 Remember we are in the High Arctic, where weather and ice movement determine our movements.

 Day 1 Meeting in Reykjavik

-You may arrive in Iceland at any time.
-We will assemble for a group dinner, have a meet-and-greet and discuss the days ahead.
+You may check into your room at our central Reykjavik hotel at any time.
+We will assemble for a group dinner at a restaurant close to the hotel, have a meet-and-greet and discuss the days ahead.

 Day 2 Flight to Constable Point and Embarkation